 Literally.
 If you didn’t know already, Monaco is a dwarf country, in between Nice and Menton.
 It’s been a monarchy since 800 years, with the royals still residing in a castle.
 What a dream.

-The country, which is made up out of one city -Monaco-, is known worldwide for being expensive and mainly attracts rich tourists (and people looking for interesting tax regulations).
-Like most people who took the train with us from Nice, we had brought our own sandwiches for our day trip to Monaco, so in the end we didn’t spend a lot of money.
+The country, which is made up out of one city -Monaco-, is known worldwide for being expensive.
+No wonder it mainly attracts rich tourists (and people looking for interesting tax regulations)… Like most people who took the train with us from Nice, we brought our own sandwiches.
+In the end, we didn’t spend a lot of money.
 I saw some bars near the port that had mojito’s on their menu for 14€, but I also read that it’s possible to find them at a more reasonable price of 10€ (which is comparable to the prices in Nice).

-A must do in Monaco is to climb the Rock of Monaco, which will lead you to the old town of Monaco, where there is the Princes palace and a beautiful view.
+A must-do in Monaco is to climb the Rock of Monaco, which will lead you to the old town of Monaco.
+Here you will find the Prince’s palace and a beautiful view.
 Here you will also find the musée d’océanographique de Monaco (which is a nice way to say aquarium).
 Entrance is 16€ pp.

 A day trip to Monaco is enough to visit the city.
 Train tickets from Nice Ville station are 8€ for people from 26 and over and 6€ for everyone under 26 years old.

 As explained before, Nice doesn’t have any sandy beaches.
-I would strongly recommend to take a bus to Saint-Jean-Cap-Ferrat (could we make it any longer, France?) in order to enjoy some of the most beautiful beaches in France!
-Not only are they sandy, they are also placed in little bays, meaning there are less waves than at the Nice city beaches.
+I would strongly recommend taking a bus to Saint-Jean-Cap-Ferrat (could we make it any longer, France?).
+Here you will find some of the most beautiful beaches in France!
+Not only are they sandy, but they are also placed in little bays, meaning there are fewer waves than at the Nice city beaches.
 And, if you’re still not convinced: they are also a lot less crowded 🙂